vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

   aware of the possible configuration options.
 At Helm Charts we should allow configuring arbitrary permissions via values (while providing sane defaults).

+  We can optionally support non-[RBAC][k8s_docs_rbac] clusters in the Helm Chart.
+  In the real world, the non-RBAC clusters should be very rare, since RBAC has been recommended for a very long time, and it's the default for the fresh `kubeadm` installations.
+It's probably not a major concern.

 #### Securing secrets

 Vector sometimes needs access to secrets, like AWS API access tokens and so on.